dibyendumajumdar/ravi/readthedocs/CrashCourseInLua.rst

 * There is a single complex / aggregate type called a Table, which combines hash table/map and array features
 * Functions in Lua are values stored in variables; in particular functions do not have names
 * Globals in Lua are just values stored in a special Lua table
+* Functions in Lua are closures - they can capture variables from outer scope and such variables live on even though the surrounding scope is no longer alive
 * Lua has an incremental garbage collector
 * Lua is single threaded but its VM is small and encapsulated in a single data structure - hence each OS thread can be given its own
   Lua VM